kanishkakum/AmazonSalesDataAnalysis/README.md

 Project Highlights:-

 Project Name :- Amazon sales Data Analysis.
-Problem Objective:- The objective of project is to analysis the sales trend - Year wise, month wise and yearly_month wise.
+Problem Objective:- The objective of project is to analyze the sales trend - Year wise, month wise and yearly_month wise.

 Steps to approach:-